salesforce/lwc/docs/services.md

 Raptor.service({
     declared: (Ctor, def) => {
         if (!Ctor.x) {
-            return; // exist fast if there is nothing to do }
+            return; // exit fast if there is nothing to do }
         // Act if the constructor is marked to be decorated with `x`
         // Assert: Ctor must extends Raptor.Element.
         const selector = Ctor.x.selector;
         Ctor.prototype.focus = transferableFocusFactory(selector);
-        Ctor.prototype.focus = transferableBlurFactory(selector);
+        Ctor.prototype.blur = transferableBlurFactory(selector);
         // expose the two new public methods def.publicMethods.push('focus', 'blur');
     },